-(please reach out for citable versions if you lack access)
+(please reach out if you lack access)

 Abstract: Why act when the effects of one’s act are negligible?
 For example, why boycott sweat-shop or animal products if doing so makes no difference for the better?
 According to recent proposals, one may still have a reason to boycott in order to avoid complicity or participation in harm.
 Julia Nefsky has argued that accounts of this kind suffer from the so-called “superfluity problem,” basically the question of why agents can be said to participate in harm if they make no difference to it.
 This paper develops and responds to Nefsky’s challenge.